bpamos/welltrajconvert/docs/source/tutorial.rst

 ------------------

 Once you have imported your data in as a deviation survey object there is one final step.
-Because you do not have the surface latitude and longitude you must provide a :class:`directional-survey-converter.WellboreTrajectory.crs_transform()`
+Because you do not have the surface latitude and longitude you must provide a :class:`welltrajconvert.WellboreTrajectory.crs_transform()`
 This requires you to enter in the EPSG coordinate system for your data.
 Find your EPSG coordinate system `here <https://epsg.io/>`_.

 This takes in a crs input and transforms the surface x y coordinates to surface lat lon in the WGS84 projection space.::